School where boy shot teacher reopens with added security

 Richneck Elementary School in Newport News opened its doors more than three weeks after the Jan.
 6 shooting.
 Police have said the boy brought a 9 mm handgun to school and intentionally shot his teacher, Abby Zwerner, as she was teaching her first-grade class.
 The 25-year-old teacher was hospitalized for nearly two weeks but is now recovering at home.

 Several marked and unmarked police cars were parked at the school as teachers arrived.
-One woman carried flowers into the building.
+One woman carried flowers into the school.

+The sign in front of the building read “Richneck Strong” and was framed by two red hearts.
+Other signs along the sidewalks leading to the front entrance read, “We are praying for you,” “You are loved” and “We believe in you.”

 Jennifer Roe and her fourth-grade son, Jethro, were among the first to arrive.
 She said they saw a therapist after the shooting.